AndreWohnsland/CocktailBerry/readme.md

 # Contributing Possibilities

 To get started, have a quick look into the [Guidelines for contributing](./CONTRIBUTING.md).
-Here is a general list of features or refacturing things, I may do in the future.
+Here is a general list of features or refactoring things, I may do in the future.
 With your help, these things come even faster!
 If your idea is not on the list, feel free to open a feature request, I may consider it!

 - `easy`: Translate all dialogs / UI to your native language